Fast Radio Burst Observations Deepen Astronomical Mystery

 The researchers hope that further studies will reveal the conditions that result in the production of these mysterious transient radio pulses, and address some of the many unanswered questions they pose.
 Corresponding author Jason Hessels of the Netherlands Institute for Radio Astronomy (ASTRON) and the University of Amsterdam states that “our aim is to precisely localize more FRBs and, ultimately, understand their origin.”

-Chris Davis, National Science Foundation Program Officer for Gemini adds, “understanding the origin of FRBs will undoubtedly be an exciting challenge for astronomers in the 2020s; we’re confident that Gemini will play an important role, and it seems fitting that Gemini has made these important observations at the dawn of the new decade.”
+Understanding the origin of FRBs will undoubtedly be an exciting challenge for astronomers in the 2020s,” said Chris Davis of the US National Science Foundation, Program Officer for Gemini.
+Davis adds, “We’re confident that Gemini will play an important role, and it seems fitting that Gemini has made these important observations at the dawn of the new decade.”

 This research was presented in a paper in Nature entitled “A repeating fast radio burst source localized to a nearby spiral galaxy”.